 For those like me and my friend, you want to check out these tips to get the best pictures.
-(Text “cut and pasted” from Kodak.
-To check the corresponding pictures for each tips, click here)
+(FYI Text “cut and pasted” from Kodak.
+To check the corresponding pictures for each tip, click here)

 Direct eye contact can be as engaging in a picture as it is in real life.
 When taking a picture of someone, hold the camera at the person’s eye level to unleash the power of those magnetic gazes and mesmerizing smiles.
 For children, that means stooping to their level.
 And your subject need not always stare at the camera.
 All by itself that eye level angle will create a personal and inviting feeling that pulls you into the picture.

 Use a plain background

 A plain background shows off the subject you are photographing.
 When you look through the camera viewfinder, force yourself to study the area surrounding your subject.
 Make sure no poles grow from the head of your favourite niece and that no cars seem to dangle from her ears.

 Use flash outdoors

 Bright sun can create unattractive deep facial shadows.
 Eliminate the shadows by using your flash to lighten the face.
 When taking people pictures on sunny days, turn your flash on.
 You may have a choice of fill-flash mode or full-flash mode.
 If the person is within five feet, use the fill-flash mode; beyond five feet, the full-power mode may be required.
 With a digital camera, use the picture display panel to review the results.

 On cloudy days, use the camera’s fill-flash mode if it has one.
 The flash will brighten up people’s faces and make them stand out.
 Also take a picture without the flash, because the soft light of overcast days sometimes gives quite pleasing results by itself.